 - Whose owner keeps the dog for the intent of fighting.

 Dangerous animals are not allowed to roam free, even at the owner’s home.
 In fact, they must be kept in a secured pen or run area.The pen or run area must be clearly marked that it contains a dangerous animal so as to prevent entry by the general public, especially children.
 It’s also meant to prevent the escape of the animal.
 Some exceptions may apply here, like a licensed security company’s dog that patrols a confined area.

 Owners of dangerous animals may face criminal liability as well.
 The state could bring charges against the owner that could result in fines and/or jail time.

 Retaining a South Carolina Dog Bite Attorney

 If you were bitten by a dog, you need a skilled attorney who handles dog bites in South Carolina.
 Injuries can be serious, and may include emotional distress.
-Contact the team at Elrod Pope Law Firm to discuss the specifics of your case, and let us help determine if you a valid claim for damages.
+Contact the team at Elrod Pope Accident & Injury Attorneys to discuss the specifics of your case, and let us help determine if you a valid claim for damages.